Kristen Bell and Dax Shepard to Host (and Compete on) 'Family Game Fight' at NBC

 Kristen Bell and Dax Shepard are about to test their marital bonds by teaming up professionally to host — and compete on — NBC’s new one-hour game show “Family Game Fight.”

-The 10-episode series is inspired by Bell and Shepard’s “antics” on “The Ellen DeGeneres Show,” with Ellen DeGeneres, who will executive produce, revealing the news on the talk show Wednesday.
+The 10-episode series is inspired by Bell and Shepard’s “antics” on “The Ellen DeGeneres Show,” which is where the married couple revealed the news of the show on Wednesday.
+Watch them make the announcement with Ellen DeGeneres, who will executive produce the series, in the video above.

 NBC describes “Family Game Fight” as testing “brains, brawn and family bonds,” with each episode of the series seeing Shepard and Bell “part ways and be ‘adopted’ into a family of four as they compete in a series of insanely fun games with a big cash prize up for grabs.”